-ERG: Everyone’s Recovery Groups
+Everyone’s Recovery Groups (ERG)

-Our members may come from many different ways of recovery and may not be dual diagnosed or on methadone maintenance.
+Based in Connecticut, it incorporates all alcoholics, addicts, persons with mental illness, people with physical illness, methadone maintenance patients, dual diagnosis patients, and anyone experiencing a loss of control.
+Twelve Step format.
+Our members may have various presenting problems and may not be on methadone maintenance or Dual Diagnosis.
 This is how we are combating the stigma.
-We hope that once a person hears the true words of someone who depends on medication for a diagnosis or methadone for his recovery, we feel it will open their eyes to the fact that we are all clean and that medication is directly related to recovery and should never be considered an outside issue.
+We believe that once people hear true accounts of people who rely on medication or methadone for their recovery, they will start to see that medication is directly related to recovery and should not be considered an outside issue.

 Double Trouble in Recovery

 Double Trouble in Recovery (DTR) is a fellowship of men and women who share their experience, strength, and hope with one another to solve their common dual diagnosis problems and help others recover from their respective addictions and mental disorders.
 DTR is designed to meet the needs of both dual diagnosis and those suffering from a substance abuse problem and a mental illness.
 We discuss not only the problems associated with psychiatric medications but also the benefits associated with them.
 In this way, we recognize that, for many people, addiction and psychiatric disorders represent a double burden in recovery.
 There is no membership fee for DTR members; we support ourselves by our contributions.